 Grandpa Ray’s Chunky Soup Plan

-I thought that this was a brilliant twist to the traditional food storage plans.
+I thought that this was a brilliant twist to traditional food storage plans.
 Each person is unique and it is important that the storage plan fit the unique characteristics of the individual or family it is to feed.

 Grandpa Ray leads a busy life.
 His day usually begins with breakfast from McDonald’s, lunch at the cafeteria at work, and a simple dinner or out to a restaurant.
 His cooking skills are limited and he likes it that way.